- 200 to 600 degree F temperature range

 This pellet grill is solidly built.
 Certainly, it commands a higher price point, but it is heavier and more solid than most of the competition.
 While many comparable pellet grills have lightweight lids and bodies, the Broil King Regal 500 pellet grill has 14-gauge construction (that's 2 mm thick) and a double-walled lid.
 This unit holds in heat.
 It has too.
 The pellet system on this model is designed to reach cooking temperatures of 600 degrees.
 Furthermore, it is designed to do that in the middle of a Canadian winter.
 That makes this one of the most powerful pellet grills on the market.

 But wait, there's more.
 Broil King loves engineering and features.
 So you get a full rotisserie system with this grill.
 You can smoke roast whole chickens easily.
 I know that a rotisserie on a pellet grill seems a little odd, but it does have uses.
 I would strongly encourage any owner to give it a try.
 The results are better for many larger roasts and whole poultry.

 One feature I do like about this grill is how easy it is to clean out the firepot.
-A rotor breaks up the ash and lets it fall through into a small try that simply pulls out.
+A rotor breaks up the ash and lets it fall through into a small tray that simply pulls out.
 You don't have to remove the main diffuser plate to clean out ash and now you don't have an excuse to do it.
 Grease is handled in a similar fashion.
-In collects in a tray for easy disposal.
+In collects in a tary for easy disposal.
 You can even completely clear out the hopper to change pellets or for storage.

 The Bottom Line